The Origins of Personal Defense: Why Shields and Parrying Defined Ancient Warfare

 Horizontal, Vertical, and Circular Deflections

 Not every warrior carried a shield.
 Light infantry, duelists, and those armed with two-handed weapons relied entirely on parrying—using the blade, shaft, or crossguard to redirect attacks.
 The core principles are universal: intercept the attacker’s weapon at a shallow angle so it slides harmlessly aside.
 A horizontal parry sweeps a side cut away, exposing the opponent’s flank.
-A vertical parry meets a descending overhead strike, turning it downward.
-More advanced was the circular parry, which redirects a thrust by rotating the hand and weapon in a small loop, carrying the opponent’s point past your body.
+The defender meets the incoming blade near the forte (the strong part of their own weapon near the hilt) while the opponent strikes with the debole (the weaker part near the tip), giving the defender a mechanical advantage.

 Timing and Tempo

 Mastery of parrying is impossible without understanding tempo—the rhythm of combat.
-Ancient warriors learned to anticipate “beats” in an opponent’s attack pattern.
+Ancient warriors learned to anticipate beats in an opponent’s attack pattern.
 A feint might provoke a parry, which could then be countered with a disengage around the blade.
 In Greek hoplite combat, the parry was often a simultaneous thrust: a warrior would deflect the enemy’s spear while lunging forward with his own.
 This is the essence of the counter-parry, turning the defensive action immediately into offense.

 Parrying with the Shield